mcarvin8/sf-package-combiner/README.md

                                  Only XML files in the immediate directory will be scanned.
                                  This flag can be specified multiple times.
   -v, --api-version=<value>      Specify the API version to use in the combined package.xml.
-                                 Must be a positive integer.
+                                 Must be a positive integer or 0.
-                                 Optional.
+                                 If set to 0, it will intentionally omit the API version in the combined package.xml Optional.
 If not declared, it will default to the max API version found in all inputs.
   -c, --combined-package=<value> The path to save the combined package.xml to.
                                  If this value matches one of the input packages, it will overwrite the file.